awakwe/Algebra1Student-copy/README.md

 To use the elimination method effectively, you need to have equal coefficients for a variable.
 You can achieve this by multiplying one or both equations by a constant.

-Consider the following system of equations:

-3x - 2y = 7

-6x + 2y = 10

-Use elimination to solve for x and y.

-Answer: x = 2, y = -1

-Add the two equations together to eliminate the y variable:
-3x - 2y + 6x + 2y = 7 + 10
-9x = 17
-x = 17 / 9 ≈ 1.89

-Now, substitute the value of x back into one of the original equations:
-3(1.89) - 2y = 7
-5.67 - 2y = 7
--2y = 1.33
-y ≈ -0.67

-So, x ≈ 1.89 and y ≈ -0.67.

-Solve the following word problem using elimination:

-At a school fair, there were 2 times as many students as teachers.
-Together, there were 90 people.
-How many students and teachers were there?

-Answer: Students = 60, Teachers = 30

-Let S be the number of students and T be the number of teachers.

-Create a system of equations based on the problem:
-S = 2T
-S + T = 90

-Subtract the first equation from the second equation to eliminate the S variable:
-(S + T) - (S - 2T) = 90 - 0
-3T = 90
-T = 30

-Now, substitute the value of T back into one of the original equations:
-S = 2(30)
-S = 60

-So, there were 60 students and 30 teachers at the school fair.
+To solve the system of equations:

+–3x + 4y = 18

+2x − 4y = –8

+using elimination, follow these steps:

+1. Add the two equations together to eliminate y:

+   –3x + 4y + 2x − 4y = 18 – 8

+2. Simplify to get:

+   –x = 10

+3. Solve for x by dividing both sides by –1:

+   x = –10

+4. Substitute x = –10 into one of the equations to solve for y:

+   2x − 4y = –8

+   2(–10) − 4y = –8

+   –20 − 4y = –8

+5. Simplify and solve for y:

+   –4y = –8 + 20

+   –4y = 12

+   y = –3

+6. Check the solution by substituting x = –10 and y = –3 into both equations:

+   –3(–10) + 4(–3) = 18

+   2(–10) − 4(–3) = –8

+   Both equations are true, so the solution is x = –10 and y = –3.

+To solve the system of equations:

+–2x − 6y = –16

+–2x − 5y = –10

+using elimination, follow these steps:

+1. Multiply the second equation by –1 to make the x terms add together and eliminate x:

+   –2x − 6y = –16
+    2x + 5y =  10  (multiplied by –1)

+   Adding the two equations, we get:

+   –y = –6

+2. Solve for y by dividing both sides by –1:

+   y = 6

+3. Substitute y = 6 into one of the equations to solve for x.
+We can use either equation, but the first one is simpler:

+   –2x − 6y = –16

+   Substituting y = 6, we get:

+   –2x − 6(6) = –16

+   Simplifying, we get:

+   –2x = 20

+4. Solve for x by dividing both sides by –2:

+   x = –10

+5. Check the solution by substituting x = –10 and y = 6 into both equations:

+   –2(–10) − 6(6) = –16
+   –2(–10) − 5(6) = –10

+   Simplifying, we get:

+   8 = 8
+   4 = 4

+   Both equations are true, so the solution is x = –10 and y = 6.

 ## Lesson 7-4: Elimination Using Multiplication